KhushbooGoel01/Top-Interview-Questions--Leetcode/README.md

 ## Rules To Contribute To This Repo

 - You can write solutions in C/C++/Java/Python for a particular Question.
+- check your code twice before PR, only correct codes are going to be considered.
 - Follow file naming convention for all your pull requests.
 - While adding any content it should be inside its appropiate folder.
 - if there is any problem with inaccurate solution create an issue!
+- Do not create an duplicate issues, firstly check if that issue has been created already or not.
+- Do not make a PR without getting issues assigned to you! ( they will not be merged ).
+- Link your PR with the Issue no. .
+- if you don't work on the issue within 4 days, It will be assigned to other interested member.
+- make sure your read these rules twice.

 ## file naming convention